Chat with the Environment: Interactive Multimodal Perception Using Large Language Models: Introduction

 \subsection{Interactive Multimodal Perceptions}

-Like humans, robots can perceive the environment in either a passive or an interactive way \cite{Kroemer21ReviewRobot}. \textit{Passive perception} refers to ways such as visual or auditory monitoring, it allows robots to quickly acquire information without intervening with the surroundings.
-However, the passive manner has its limits, among which the most outstanding one is its impotency when facing \textit{epistemic uncertainty} \cite{Celemin23KnowledgeandAmbiguityaware, Murphy22ProbabilisticMachine}, the uncertainty because of lacking knowledge.
+Like humans, robots can perceive the environment in either a passive or an interactive way \cite{Kroemer21ReviewRobot}. \textit{Passive perception} refers to ways such as visual or auditory monitoring, and it allows robots to quickly acquire information without intervening with the surroundings.
+However, the passive manner has its limits, among which the most outstanding one is its impotency when facing \textit{epistemic uncertainty} \cite{Celemin23KnowledgeandAmbiguityaware}, the uncertainty because of lacking knowledge.

-Epistemic uncertainty inevitably arises from diverse sources, e.g.\ from the ambiguity in human instructions, from low-resolution sensing, or from insufficient modalities.
-Many of them can only be reduced with \textit{interactive perception}, in which a robot actively interrogates the environment to increase estimate accuracy and even uncover latent information.
-For example, when being asked to deliver a \textit{steel} screw instead of the one with a similar shape but made of \textit{aluminium}, an assistant robot may need to locate possible candidates with \textit{passive} vision and further, \textit{interactively}, resort to a weighing or a magnetic module for confirmation.
+Epistemic uncertainty inevitably arises from diverse sources, e.g.\ from the ambiguity in human instructions, from low-resolution sensing (e.g. reduced image size for convolution), or from insufficient modalities.
+Many of them can only be reduced with \textit{interactive perception}, in which a robot actively interrogates the environment to increase accuracy and even uncover latent information.
+For example, when being asked to deliver a \textit{steel} screw instead of one with a similar color \& shape but made of \textit{aluminum}, an assistant robot may need to locate possible candidates with \textit{passive} vision and further, \textit{interactively}, resort to a weighing or a magnetic module for confirmation.

-Despite the promising advantages, interactive perception is less common than the passive manner because it entails increased complexity.
+Despite the promising advantages, interactive perception is less common than the passive manner because it entails increased complexity \cite{Li23InternallyRewarded}.
 Efforts are needed to design a mediating system to handle various sensory data and to adapt to changes in the conditions of both the robot and the environment, such as a new robotic modular being available or the involvement of novel objects.